dat-ecosystem/consortium/.github/ISSUE_TEMPLATE/meeting_agenda.md

 Please comment with proposed agenda items (start comment with **AGENDA ITEM**).
-Once a comment gets a +1 then I'll update this comment to include on the agenda.
+When a comment gets a +1 from a WG member, then we will add it to the agenda.

 ### Proposed Agenda

-- No Items
+- ...

 ### Meetings Prep